 Living in a household where money was tightly controlled or there was little money is highly likely to be painful.
 Therefore you either accept you are not able to have money or you strive to ensure you have money to spend on what you want, when you want.
 However because your mind has associated pain to money, you may in fact hold on to it and not spend, fearful of not having money.

-If you came from a family with money and had everything you ever wanted, you may choose to rebel, to not have wealth as you feel guilty and judged for having money by your peer groups or that money made you greedy.
-It may seem illogical but the reason for your behaviour is often hidden among your beliefs and are only revealed when you look at your relationship with money and wealth.
+If you came from a family with money and had everything you ever wanted, you may choose to rebel, to not have wealth as you feel guilty and judged for having money by your peer groups.
+It may seem illogical until you explore your beliefs and behaviours around money, wealth and you, when you do, you may be surprised to discover it is a belief about you that is the problem, nothing to do with money at all.

 - The Ostrich – hides it’s head in the sand, and doesn’t want to know about money

-- The Cat – loves to give presents and will spend, spend, spend to give
+- The Cat – loves to give presents and will spend, spend, spend to help them feel good about themselves

 - The Hamster – loves to save it’s money but hates to spend